AU-BCE-EE/guidance/DMI API/README.md

 # Meteorological observational data #

 The meteorological observation (metObs) API service contains raw weather observation data, e.g. wind, temperature, and precipitation data, from DMI owned stations located in Denmark and Greenland.
-You can read more about meteorological observations and how they are attained under [data information](https://confluence.govcloud.dk/display/FDAPI/Meteorological+Observation+Data).
+You can read more about meteorological observations and how they are attained under [data information](https://opendatadocs.dmi.govcloud.dk/en/Data/Meteorological_Observation_Data).

 If you want to download large quantities of historical meteorological observation data, DMI recommends that you use thier bulk download service.
-In this guide I do not yet cover the bulk request.
+In this guide I do not yet cover the bulk request (I just loop over it).

 ## Input list ##

-There are different [queries](https://confluence.govcloud.dk/display/FDAPI/Meteorological+Observation+API#MeteorologicalObservationAPI-API) you can use to make your request.
+There are different [queries](https://opendatadocs.dmi.govcloud.dk/en/APIs/Meteorological_Observation_API#collections) you can use to make your request.
 Here are the most important queries:
  - `API-key` - This is always necessary
  - `url` - This is always necessary.
 There are different url's for different base requests.
  - `stationId` - This is used if you wanna have data from only a certain station.
-The station ID can either be found with a basic request with the station url or on the [DMI station list](https://confluence.govcloud.dk/pages/viewpage.action?pageId=41717704)
+The station ID can either be found with a basic request with the station url or on the [DMI station list](https://opendatadocs.dmi.govcloud.dk/Data/Meteorological_Observation_Data_Stations)
  - `datetime` - With this you can defien the time range of the data.
 Different formats are possible.
 More information in the documentation linked above.
  - `parameterId` - Define which parameter you need.
 Below is a list (actually a vector) of all possible parameters.
  - `limit` - Define how many rows/entries you need.
 Default is 1,000.
 Max is 300,000.